kaivalya18/MLPROJECT/README.md

 ## 2️⃣ **Simple Neural Network (CNN)**

-A basic CNN that we built ourselves lets it learn directly from the images.
+A basic CNN that I built ourselves lets it learn directly from the images.

 ### 🔨 **Network Layout**